ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 rfc = RandomForestClassifier(labelCol="indexedLabel", featuresCol="features")
 ```

-The Spark `Pipeline` object allows us to string together different transformers and estimators into a pipeline that can be applied over repeatedly to different datasets.
+The Spark `Pipeline` object allows us to string together different transformers and estimators into a pipeline that can be applied repeatedly to different datasets.

 ```python
 train, test = encodedData.randomSplit([0.8, 0.2])